kberbic/ddd/ReadMe.md

-# Domain Driven Design with NodeJS, TypeScript and MongoDB
+# Domain Driven Design with NodeJS, TypeScript, MongoDB and tsoa (Swagger)

 ### How to install